mrjjwright/systematic/README.md

 - Status indicators
 - Detailed result reporting

 For users, none of this technical implementation matters - they simply see a clean, organized view of their operations that they can run, monitor, and manage.
-The Program view also works seamlessly with the Operation view below it, where users can configure the parameters for each operation.
+The Program view also works seamlessly with the `Operation` view below it, where users can configure the parameters for each operation.

-Each operation in the Program view can have parameter nodes that define its behavior.
-While these parameters are configured in the Operation view pane, they can be referenced and linked from the Program view, allowing users to see the relationships between different operations and their settings.

-### **Operation**

-The Operation view is where you configure how each operation behaves.
-Think of it as a control panel for customizing the currently selected operation in your program.
-When you select any operation in the Program view above, this panel shows you all the settings (parameters) that control how that operation will work.

-For example:
-- A "show message" operation might have parameters for the message text and type (info/warning/error)
-- A "file upload" operation might have parameters for allowed file types and upload location
-- A "UI text" operation would have parameters for the actual text to display and its formatting

-Parameters can be set in two ways:
-1. Direct values - typing or selecting a specific value for the parameter
-2. Linked values - connecting the parameter to another operation's output, creating a chain of related actions

-The Operation view is intentionally compact (shorter than other panes) because you typically only need to focus on a few parameters at a time.
-It's designed to be:
+*What are programs?  really...*.

+The answer is multiple-choice, all of the above.

+- Programs can be thought of as ways for users to build VSCode actions that run across VSCode services and context.
-- Clear and uncluttered, showing only relevant settings for the current operation
+- Programs are event handlers for the DOM
-- Quick to access, sitting right below the Program view where you select operations
-- Flexible enough to handle both simple parameters (like text input) and complex ones (like file selections or dropdown menus)

-What makes this view particularly powerful is how it works with the linking system.
-When you're setting a parameter, you can choose to link it to:
-- Results from previous operations
-- Context values that change as your program runs
-- System values from VSCode itself

-This linking capability is what allows you to build complex workflows where operations work together, passing information between them just by connecting their parameters.
+- Programs are widgets to build custom UI
+- Programs can demand and  "protocol" needs, demands for parameters, and data/content in a certain shape in order to work with the operation.

+In general we want to expose quite a bit of variable surface area in the operations to do a wide range of useful things in the underlying VSCode services, context and UI, the underlying user's computer (accessing their files, their apps, screenshots, voice, and more), and AI with the level of sophistiation, modularity, adaptability found in VSCode.

 ### **Context**

 The Context view is your window into the "memory" of your program - it shows you exactly what your program knows and tracks at any given moment.
-Think of it as a living snapshot that updates as your program runs, tracking everything from file contents to user inputs to program settings.
+Think of it as a living snapshot that updates as your program runs, tracking everything from a simple boolean or string to file contents to Transformer's own settings.

-This view is organized as an interactive tree that shows all the key pieces of information (we call these "context keys") that your program is tracking.
-For example, you might see:
+The `Context` view is interactive treeview that only shows the context keys from running programs plus VSCode and Transformer's own context keys which you can use in your operations.

+For example, when a program is running, you might see:
 - File-related context: which files are open, their contents, their status
+- AI-related context: which AI models are available, which is selected, and more
 - UI-related context: which buttons are active, what text is displayed
-- Program-related context: current step in a workflow, stored values, calculation results
+- Program-related context: current operation, stored values, calculation results
-- System-related context: VSCode settings, environment information
+- Transformer-related context: VSCode settings, environment information

 What makes this view powerful is that it's both:
 - **Historical**: You can select any operation in your program and see exactly what the context looked like at that point
 - **Interactive**: You can explore the full tree of information, expanding branches to dig deeper into specific details

-The Context view leverages VSCode's built-in context key system, which means it's:
+Transformer `Context` is built on top VSCode's powerful and well proven context key system which is well documented at `src/vs/platform/contextkey/common/explainContextKey.md`.

+This means it's:
 - Fast and reliable (built on proven VSCode technology)
 - Automatically updates as your program runs
 - Integrates smoothly with other parts of Transformer